 Art.
-17 po th Non-interventional studies, which is prospective and involves the collection of atient data from or on behalf of individuals, or groups of, who are employed in the health sector specifically for the study, must comply with all of the following riteria: cr a) b) c) d) e) The study must be conducted with a scientific purpose and must not be dis- guised promotion; There must be a written study plan (protocol) and written contracts between healthcare professionals and/or the institutes, at which the study will take place, on the one hand, and the pharmaceutical company, which is sponsor- ing the study, on the other hand, specifying the nature of the services to be provided, and the basis for payment of these services; f) g) h) use of personal data) must be complied with, The study must not constitute an inducement to recommend, prescribe, pur- chase, supply, sell or administer a particular medicinal product; The study protocol must be approved by the pharmaceutical company's sci- entific service as described in Art.
+17 po th Non-interventional studies, which is prospective and involves the collection of atient data from or on behalf of individuals, or groups of, who are employed in the health sector specifically for the study, must comply with all of the following titeria: a) The study must be conducted with a scientific purpose and must not be dis- guised promotion; b) There must be a written study plan (protocol) and written contracts between healthcare professionals and/or the institutes, at which the study will take place, on the one hand, and the pharmaceutical company, which is sponsor- ing the study, on the other hand, specifying the nature of the services to be provided, and the basis for payment of these services; c) Any remuneration provided must be reasonable and reflect the fair market value of the work performed, and the pharmaceutical company must, upon request, make information about how the remuneration was assessed availa- ble to ENLI. d) Study protocols relating to non-interventional studies (description of non- interventional studies) must be submitted to the Danish Health and Medi- cines Authority for review and guidance. e) The General Data Protection Regulation (GDPR)(including the collection and use of personal data) must be complied with, f) The study must not constitute an inducement to recommend, prescribe, pur- chase, supply, sell or administer a particular medicinal product; g) The study protocol must be approved by the pharmaceutical company's sci- entific service as described in Art.
+20, section 20.02, subsection a). h) The study results must be analysed by or on behalf of the contracting compa- ny and summaries thereof must be made available within a reasonable peri- od of time to the company's scientific service (as described in Art.
 20, section 20.02, subsection a).
-The study results must be analysed by or on behalf of the contracting compa- ny and summaries thereof must be made available within a reasonable peri- od of time to the company's scientific service (as described in Art.
-20, section 20.02, subsection a).
 The scientific service must maintain records of such re- ports for a reasonable period of time.
 The pharmaceutical company must forward the summary report to all healthcare professionals that participated in the study and must make the summary report available to ENLI upon their request.
-If the study shows results that are essential for the assessment of benefit/risk, the summary report must be immediately forwarded to the rele- vant competent authority, and Pharmaceutical sales representatives may only be involved in an administra- tive capacity and such involvement must be under the supervision of the company's scientific service, which must also ensure adequate training of tion.
-This requires the sponsor and investigator to have agreed on the trial plan.
-The parties are aware that certain non-intervention trials must be notified to and approved by the Danish Health and Medicines Authority [now the Danish Medicines Agency].
-Processing personal information associated with nonintervention trials must be notified to the Data Protection Agency.
-However, while non-intervention trials requiring approval by the Danish Health and Medicines Authority [now the Danish Medicines Agency] are exempted from this, they are still subject to the rules of the Personal Data Act.
+If the study shows results that are essential for the assessment of benefit/risk, the summary report must be immediately forwarded to the rele- vant competent authority, and i) Pharmaceutical sales representatives may only be involved in an administra- tive capacity and such involvement must be under the supervision of the company's scientific service, which must also ensure adequate training of consultants.
+Such involvement must not be linked to the promotion of any medicinal product.